EDI for Third Party Logistics (3PL) Transactions Guide

-A warehouse stock transfer shipping notice which serves as an advanced shipping notice to a remote warehouse that a transfer shipment has been made from the manufacturer.
+A warehouse stock transfer shipping notice serves as an advanced shipping notice to a remote warehouse that a transfer shipment has been made from the manufacturer.

-A warehouse stock transfer receipt which is an acknowledgment to a manufacturer that its transfer shipment has been received.
+A warehouse stock transfer receipt is an acknowledgment to a manufacturer that its transfer shipment has been received.

-A warehouse shipping notice which provides confirmation of a shipment.
+A warehouse shipping notice provides confirmation of a shipment.
 It is commonly used by a warehouse to notify a trading partner that a shipment was made.

 A delivery information message, meaning that it can be used by a receiving location to inform that a transfer shipment has been received.